Need to move My Documents to another drive

 5. Click Yes when asked if you want to move all of the files from the old location to the new location.
 Wait for the process to be done.

-The original My Documents folder in C drive will be deleted automatically.
+The original My Documents folder in the C drive will be deleted automatically.

-If you want to get back My Documents folder in C drive later, you can find the Documents folder in the new location > right click on it and select Properties > click Restore Default under the Location tab.
+If you want to get back the My Documents folder in the C drive later, you can find the Documents folder in the new location > right-click on it and select Properties > click Restore Default under the Location tab.